 The Salish Sea is home to a remarkable assemblage of species and habitats, providing countless benefits to communities across its islands and shores.
-Named after it’s original human inhabitants, the Coast and Straits Salish people, this bioregion has sustained thriving cultures and livelihoods for thousands of years.
+Named after its original human inhabitants, the Coast and Straits Salish people, this bioregion has sustained thriving cultures and livelihoods for thousands of years.
 Today, with nearly 9 million residents, it is undergoing significant change in the face of an ever expanding suite of threats.

 As part of the United Nations Decade of Ocean Science for Sustainable Development, Hakai Institute has launched Sentinels of Change - a decade-long community-centered initiative investigating patterns of invertebrate biodiversity, change, and resilience across the Salish Sea.
 The project establishes a network of community partners to work together to observe and investigate patterns of invertebrate reproduction and recruitment within this complex and dynamic natural and social seascape.